shayanderson/eco/docs/cache.md

 ```

 ### Cache File Compression
-Cache file compression can be used (is disabled by default) and requires the ZLIB functions, for example:
+Cache file compression can be used (disabled by default) and requires the ZLIB functions, for example:
 ```php
 $cache->compression(true);
 ```